kviligit/sourdoughcalendar/README.md

 * Find current time
 * Contain seperate elements for each part of the process.
    * Name of step
-   * Time consumed
+   * Time task consumes
-   * Time before next step
+   * Time waiting before next step
  * Calculate what time it is at end of each step
  * Have two seperate options for proofing time:
    * 12 Hour fridge proofing